playdougher/playdougher.github.io/src/about.md

 ---
 # About

-WuZhihao is a computer operator.
+Wuzhihao is a computer operator and can skillfully turn the machine on and off.

 ## Contacts